akensert/molgraph/README.md

-# Graph Neural Networks (for small molecular graphs) with TensorFlow and Keras
+# Graph Neural Networks for Molecular Machine Learning

 ## In progress/unfinished
 This is an early release.
 API compatibility may break in the future.